-Completed real estate projects indicate the operational level expertise of the promoters.
-Significant space developed in the past is an indicator of better execution by the developer in the past and vice versa.
-CARE Ratings places emphasis on various details of the past projects such as scale, location, types of projects undertaken (villa, gated communities, commercial spaces etc.), etc to better understand the experience of the developer in the past.
+Completed real estate projects in the past indicate the operational level expertise of the promoters.
+Significant scale of development undertaken in the past entails better experience of the developer in terms of execution.
+CARE Ratings places emphasis on various details of the past projects such as scale, location, types of projects undertaken (villa, gated communities, commercial spaces, etc.), to better understand the experience of the developer in the past.